Case № INHER-01 Simla, India 1934

 I'm new to Cosykiller — where should I start?

 Start with An Inheritance of Murder.
 It's our gentlest case, built for puzzle-minded beginners — Braille, letter-to-symbol substitutions and one-time cipher pads.
 The Curse of Humanrah is the next step up with knock codes, Vigenère and occasional folding.
 The Secret of Site Q sits in the middle — challenging but solvable.
-The Legend of Ching Shih and Murder at Marlborough House are our advanced cases — do them once you've worked one of the others.
+Shadows in the Gallery is our advanced case, layering playfair, knock code and Caesar ciphers across a post-war art theft — do it once you've worked one of the others.

 How old do you need to be to play?